top of page

 The Terrain of Confirmation: How Bias Hijacks Visual Literacy and Feeds Anti-Intellectualism

-- TJ Ashcraft
+TJ Ashcraft

-- Feb 20
+• Feb 20

-- 4 min read
+• 4 min read

 In an era overflowing with information, credibility is frequently determined by visual signals that seem like evidence.
-However, even with a solid understanding of visual literacy—knowing to inquire about framing, origin, and purpose—there remains a subtle influence that can still mislead us: confirmation bias.
+However, even with a solid understanding of visual literacy — knowing to inquire about framing, origin, and purpose — there remains a subtle influence that can still mislead us: confirmation bias.

-Confirmation bias is the tendency to seek, interpret, and remember information in ways that favor what we already believe. (psy2.ucsd.edu) It doesn’t require bad faith.
-It doesn’t require low intelligence.
-It’s a default setting of human cognition—especially under stress, speed, and social pressure.
+Confirmation bias is the tendency to seek, interpret, and remember information in ways that favor what we already believe.
+It doesn't require bad faith.
+It doesn't require low intelligence.
+It's a default setting of human cognition — especially under stress, speed, and social pressure.
+And right now, the terrain is engineered for it.

 Where Confirmation Bias Shows Up in Visual Culture